KarmaYama/cleansh-workspace/cleansh/SECURITY.md

 ### 5. Trust Boundaries

 `CleanSH` is a **stateless utility**—it does not:
-* Connect to the network or send telemetry
+* Connect to the network or send telemetry.
-* Write configuration data silently
+* Write configuration data silently.
-* Persist logs without user opt-in
+* Persist logs without user opt-in.

 This design minimizes risk by keeping the tool **predictable, inspectable, and local-first**.